Learn Coding at USF CTPE's Software Engineering Bootcamp

 This 100% online coding bootcamp allows you to learn on your own schedule, and you can complete the course earlier if you put in more study hours per week.
 In addition, you’ll receive 1:1 mentor support through regular phone calls where you can ask questions, receive feedback on your projects, and get insight into the tech industry.

-We’ll also set you up for career success with nine optional career units that cover finding the right job titles and companies, networking fundamentals, writing resumes and cover letters, and conducting mock interviews.
-The last unit covers 60 hours of technical interview prep, including in-depth preparation for whiteboarding and coding interviews.
+We’ll also set you up for career success with six optional career units that cover finding the right job titles and companies, networking fundamentals, writing resumes and cover letters, and conducting mock interviews.
+40+ hours of technical interview prep is included, including in-depth preparation for whiteboarding and coding interviews.

 Read more to learn how USF’s Office of Corporate Training and Professional Education Software Engineering Bootcamp can help you launch your career in the tech industry.